cwalenciak/AXL/README.md

 - Send workflows to whoever has access to Excel to be reused

 ### Conventions Used:
 - df: This means a 2D array needs to be passed.
-It stands for dataframe, and is used to better aligne with other programing languages such as r or Python.
+It stands for dataframe, and is used to better align with other programing languages such as r or Python.
 - arr: This means a 1D array needs to be passed.
 - col: Singular col, or column, indicates that a scalar value needs to be passed.